jpegleg/giant-spellbook/README.md

 This 'researcher' option may not work well with all terminals/consoles and all platforms.
 I noted that some alpine linux consoles needed to run `reset` to get the display back after exiting the 'researcher'.

 Use a full color terminal emulator to get the full experience with the byte coloring.
 I can recommend [WezTerm](https://wezterm.org/).

+## Project promises

+This project will never use AI-slop.
+All code is reviewed, tested, implemented by a human that is academically trained in cryptography and information security.
+This repository and the crates.io repository is carefully managed and protected.

+This project will never break backwards compatibility in releases regarding the signature validation or decryption.

+This project will be maintained as best as is reasonable.

+## Version use

+The `0.1.X` versions are not recommended but if only core functionality is desired, `0.1.9+` can be used.
+The `0.1.X` versions _do not_ get feature updates.

+The `0.2.X` versions _do not_ include network debugging features and do compile on OpenBSD.
+The `0.2.X` versions _do not_ get _network_ feature updates, but do get other feature updates.

+The `0.3.X` versions include network debugging features and _do not_ compile on OpenBSD.
+The CI build targets for `0.3.X` are Linux (x86_64 musl) and MacOS (x86_64).
+The `0.3.X` versions get _all feature updates_, and live in the main branch.